 18 Tools We Use to Bootstrap Our SaaS Startup

-There is a long range of services and tools that stay behind Everhour’s back.
+There is a wide range of services and tools that stay behind Everhour’s back.
 And we hardly imagine our work without them.
-Today we decided to reveal details in regards to how we use each tool, what we like the most and what’s the price for a hand of help from their end.
+Today we decided to reveal details in regards to how we use each tool, what we like the most, and what’s the price for a hand of help from their end.

-We won’t be talking about broadly used instruments like Dropbox or Google Docs, no new insights from us how to use them.
+We won’t be talking about broadly used instruments like Dropbox or Google Docs, no new insights from us on how to use them.
 Also, we don’t want to include products that we used just for a short period.

 Only proven tools we use that make our (& your) business flourish.